tlswg/tls13-spec/draft-ietf-tls-tls13.md

 missing_extension
-: Sent by endpoints that receive a hello message not containing an extension that is mandatory to send for the offered TLS version.
+: Sent by endpoints that receive a hello message not containing an extension that is mandatory to send for the offered TLS version or other negotiated parameters.
 [[TODO: IANA Considerations.]]

 unsupported_extension